Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 Timestamps

 mtime (modification time) updates when file content changes.
 Any write to the file bumps mtime.
-This is the timestamp you care about most.
-Build tools compare source mtime against output mtime to decide what needs recompiling.
-Cache invalidation strategies store mtime alongside cached results.
-File sync tools compare mtimes to detect changes.
+This is the timestamp file tools use most often: build systems compare source mtime against output mtime, caches store mtime alongside cached results, and sync tools compare mtimes to detect changed content.

 function needsRebuild(src, out) {